Ernest Borgnine: 1946–1952: Theatre and television roles

 She said, "You always like getting in front of people and making a fool of yourself, why don't you give it a try?"
 I was sitting at the kitchen table and I saw this light.
 No kidding.
 It sounds crazy.
 And 10 years later, I had Grace Kelly handing me an Academy Award.

 He studied acting at the Randall School of Drama in Hartford, then moved to Virginia, where he became a member of the Barter Theatre in Abingdon, Virginia.
 It had been named for the director's allowing audiences to barter produce for admission during the cash-lean years of the Great Depression.
 In 1947, Borgnine landed his first stage role in State of the Union.
 Although it was a short role, he won over the audience.
 His next role was as the Gentleman Caller in Tennessee Williams' The Glass Menagerie.

-In 1949, Borgnine went to New York, where he had his Broadway debut in the role of a nurse in the play Harvey.
+In 1949, Borgnine went to New York City, where he had his Broadway debut in the role of a nurse in the play Harvey.
 Borgnine made his TV debut as a character actor in Captain Video and His Video Rangers, beginning in 1951.
-These two episodes led to countless other television roles that Borgnine would gain in Goodyear Television Playhouse, The Ford Television Theatre, Fireside Theatre, Frontier Justice, Laramie, Bob Hope Presents the Chrysler Theatre, and Run for Your Life.
+These two episodes led to countless other television roles that Borgnine gained on Goodyear Television Playhouse, The Ford Television Theatre, Fireside Theatre, Frontier Justice, Laramie, Bob Hope Presents the Chrysler Theatre, and Run for Your Life.
 An appearance as the villain on TV's Captain Video led to Borgnine's casting in the motion picture The Whistle at Eaton Falls (1951) for Columbia Pictures.
-In 1957, he appeared in the first episode of the TV series Wagon Train.
+In 1957, he appeared in the first episode of the TV Western series Wagon Train.